OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/infra-options-orbit-chains.md

 ## Indexers

-In order to surface necessary application information, teams frequently require additional indexing capabilities.
-Fetching application specific or historical information is difficult or impossible to do directly from an RPC.
-Fortunately, there are multiple data services providers that are familiar with operating this type of infrastructure, and may be willing to do so for your chain.
+Teams frequently require additional indexing capabilities to retrieve historic or application-specific data, but doing so directly from an RPC endpoint is difficult or impossible.
+Fortunately, multiple data services providers are familiar with operating this type of infrastructure and may be willing to do so for your chain.

 - [Alchemy](https://www.alchemy.com/)
 - [The Graph](https://thegraph.com/)